maor700/panels-layout/defenition.md

 * Drop on tabs header - as the same as drop on center + apply the right order;

 * Tree drop zone component - will contain a snaps drop to group of panels.

+* float panel - panels positioned in absolute x/y coordinates, they can be one on top of other. resizeable and moveable. and they fullfiled all other featurs of ther children. for example if float panel contain flex panel the flex panel behave exacly the same as before.